Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 In the user interface, this value is composed with two decimal values (`xsd:decimal`), separated by a `,`.
 In the database, it is stored the same and as a geometric WKT point.
-In the api, the value is an object with the two keys (see below), that can be used with the w3c geolocation api.
-The values are presented as strings to avoid issues with json implementations of clients.
+In the api, the value is a simple string.

 ### Geometric position